Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Data security and breach notification

-Security obligations Are there specific security obligations that must be complied with?
-Both French law and the EU Data Protection Directive state that the data controller must ensure the security and confidentiality of the personal data that it processes.
+Both French law and the EU Data Protection Regulation state that the data controller and the processor must ensure that the processing and the storage of personal data are carried out in a secure and confidential manner.
 This includes the obligation not to let any unauthorised person or body access the data.
 Certain authorities (eg, judges or administrative agents in specific cases) are considered to be authorised by law, as well as any person under the direct authority of the data controller or its subcontractors.

-As for actual security measures, the national authority for data control (CNIL) requires data controllers to undertake systematic risk assessments before processing data and maintain surveillance over the stability and efficiency of their security systems.
+As for actual security measures, the Commission National Informatique et Liberté (CNIL) (the French data protection authority) requires data controllers to undertake systematic risk assessments before processing data and maintain scrutiny over the stability and efficiency of their security systems.

 Click here to view the full article.